 What really gets me excited about teaching are all the wonderful students that I get to see everyday.
-I learn something from them each day.
-It is so much fun to see them learn and grow.
+Learning something from them everyday, it is so much fun to see them learn and grow.

 I love the positive attitude of the children, staff, and parents.
-Since my husband grew up in Alamo and my sister in law went to Stone Valley the first year it opened, I feel a deep history and connectedness with the community.
+Since my husband grew up in Alamo and my two sister-in-laws went to Stone Valley the first year it opened, I feel a deep history and connectedness with the community.

-Reading is a hobby because books allow me to travel into other times--traveling is my passion.
+Reading remains a hobby because books allow me to travel into other times--traveling is my passion.
 It all started when I was five years old and my family took a summer camping trip around Europe.
-It became a family tradition.
-We have continued that tradtion with my son.
+Since then, it became a family tradition.
+We have continued that tradition with my son.